anttop/FAIR.m/add-ons/TBIR/README.md

 % TODO: script runtests.sh
 % TODO: If no GPU available all tests will pass but 3D Radon tests will throw warnings.

-The figures in the paper were created with the following scripts:
+The figures in the paper were created using the example scripts.
+To run all these examples you can use:

-- paperfigures.m
+>> sh runexamples.sh

+Examples 6-8 require data to be downloaded beforehand (see the scripts).
+You can also use the script

+>> downloaddata.sh

+to download the data.
+Make sure to run this script in the folder TBIR!

 ## Acknowledgements